 - Mon, May 14 @ 10:00am – GPLT

-- World of Wonder (Gr 4-6) – 9 short films (75 minutes) – this entertaining package features animals, family dynamics, and cultural traditions (wishing cranes and lion dance).
-Helping others and growing up are the major themes that are explored.
-Students are asked to vote for their favorite film as they leave the screening.
-All of the curricular and enrichment attributes above are included in this package as well, but at a higher level of understanding.
-For example, simile is illustrated in one film; environmental change in another; and family dynamics (rebellion and resolution) in two others.
+- World of Wonder (Gr 4-6) – 9 short films (72 minutes) – this entertaining package of animated shorts explores metaphor (Like an Elephant in a China Shop and Outdoors), a cultural tradition (Lion Dance), and environmental change (Geno and Ice Pepper).
+Helping others is a theme in many of the films.
 Students will vote for their favorite film as they leave the screening.
-Student votes will determine which films screen in the School Favorites – Sprouts package on Saturday, May 12 as well as which film wins the Youth Audience Choice award.
+The votes from the Grade 1-3 and 4-6 packages will determine which films will screen in the School Favorites – Sprouts package on Saturday, May 12 and help determine which film wins the Youth Audience Choice award.
 The package is rated 5+.

 - Wed, May 9 @ 9:30am – DJC